dagger/dagger/docs/current/sdk/go/guides/544174-multistage-build.md

 [Learn more about multi-stage builds in the Docker documentation](https://docs.docker.com/build/building/multi-stage/).

-This document shows how multistage builds are created using the Go SDK.
+This guide explains how to perform multi-stage builds with the Go SDK.

 ## Introduction